 401(k) Retirement Plan.
 All employees are given an opportunity to participate in our 401(k) Plan following a new-hire waiting period.
-Under the 401(k) Plan, participants may have pre-tax amounts, or post-tax amounts under a Roth option, withheld from their pay and provides for a discretionary employer matching contribution (currently, a 100% match up to 6% of salary in the form of our Common Stock).
+Under the 401(k) Plan, participants may have pre-tax amounts, or post-tax amounts under a Roth option, withheld from their pay.
+The 401(k) Plan provides for a discretionary employer matching contribution (currently, a 100% match up to 6% of salary in the form of our Common Stock).
 Participants may invest their contributions in various fund options, but are prohibited from investing their contributions in our Common Stock.
 Participants are immediately vested in both their contributions and Company matching contributions.
-The 401(k) Plan qualifies under section 401 of the Internal Revenue Code, which provides that employee and company contributions and income earned on contributions are not taxable to the employee until withdrawn from the Plan, and that we may deduct our contributions when made.
+The 401(k) Plan qualifies under section 401 of the Internal Revenue Code, which provides that employee and company contributions and income earned on contributions are not taxable to the employee until withdrawn from the 401(k) Plan, and that the Company may deduct its contributions when made.